Ohio State University: 1980–present Modern era

 On June 22, 2022, the United States Patent and Trademark Office granted the university a trademark on the word "the" in relation to clothing, such as T-shirts, baseball caps and hats distributed and/or sold through athletic or collegiate channels.
-Ohio State and its fans, in particular those of its athletics program, frequently emphasizes the word "THE" when referring to the school.
+In recent years, Ohio State and its fans, in particular those of its athletics program, have frequently emphasized the word "THE" when referring to the school.